 Both of these arrived via email recently.They both tell their stories in different ways.
 I especially love how the anecdote acknowledges the importance of a tutor who won’t give up in the face of resistance.
 I would like numbers so much more if they could express those crucial details.

-Pupil A – improved reading by 8 months in 6 months, spelling by 17 months
+Pupil A – improved reading by 8 months, spelling by 17 months

 Pupil B – improved reading by 12 months, spelling by 10 months in the same period